idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where nekRS computes the surface temperature.
-Finally, the top and bottom of the block, as well as all symmetry boundaries, are treated as insulated.
+Finally, the top and bottom of the block, as well as all symmetry boundaries, are treated as insulated for simplicity.

 #### Fluid Boundary Conditions

-At the inlet, the fluid temperature is taken as 650&deg;C, or the nominal media fluid temperature.
+At the inlet, the fluid temperature is taken as 650&deg;C, or the nominal median fluid temperature.
 The inlet velocity is selected such that the Reynolds number is 100.
 At the outlet, a zero pressure is imposed.
 On the $\theta=0^\circ$ boundary (i.e. the $y=0$ boundary), symmetry is imposed such that all derivatives in the $y$ direction are zero.
 All other boundaries are treated as no-slip.